nizanhuw/Data512_Wildfire_Project/README.md

 -	Delegation of city Coeur d’Alene: The spreadsheet contains the designated city chosen for the Wildfire project.  https://docs.google.com/spreadsheets/d/1cmTW5fgU3KyH6JbrRao-qWjzu2GovKk_BkA7a-poGFw/edit#gid=1247370552

+#### AQI:
+- The US Environmental Protection Agency (EPA) Air Quality Service (AQS) API. https://docs.airnowapi.org/ This is a historical API and does not provide real-time air quality data.
+Page requests were utilized to collect the AQI particle index.
+This open-source information provided by https://www.airnow.gov/

 #### USGS:
-United States Geological Survey USGS Combined wildland fire datasets for the United States and certain territories, 1800s-Present (combined wildland fire polygons) is an open-source US public domain dataset containing the comprehensive data set of fires of polygon and attributes.
+- United States Geological Survey USGS Combined wildland fire datasets for the United States and certain territories, 1800s-Present (combined wildland fire polygons) is an open-source US public domain dataset containing the comprehensive data set of fires of polygon and attributes.
 The data file titled USGS_Wildland_Fire_Combined_Dataset.json is Coeur D’ Alene city located in the directory path preliminary_data USGS_Wildland_Fire_Combined_Dataset.json.
 Link: https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81

 #### MLA Citations :
 I also used  GEEKS FOR GEEKS as an MLA citation: